Liquid Trace™ Hematology

 The mutational profile, elevated mRNA marker levels for plasma cells, and a positive B-cell clonality test are diagnostic of multiple myeloma.

 The detection of t (11;14) CCND1-IgH by fusion mRNA is considered an intermediate risk category in multiple myeloma and confers a worse outcome compared to standard-risk myeloma.
-In addition, t(11;14) myeloma cases have been shown to be particularly sensitive to Bcl-2 inhibitors, making Bcl-2 a potential target in this subtype of myeloma.
+In addition, t(11;14) myeloma cases have been shown to be particularly sensitive to BCL-2 inhibitors, making BCL-2 a potential target in this subtype of myeloma.

-This case also showed absence of poor prognostic chromosomal abnormalities consisting of t(4;14), t(14;16), t(14;20), 1q21 + , del(1p), and del(17p), as well as high risk mutations consisting of KRAS, NRAS, ATM, ATR, MYC and DIS3, all of which are typically associated with poor risk multiple myeloma.
+This case also showed absence of poor prognostic chromosomal abnormalities consisting of t(4;14), t(14;16), t(14;20), 1q21 +, del(1p), and del(17p), as well as high-risk mutations consisting of KRAS, NRAS, ATM, ATR, MYC, and DIS3.

 Download Case Study Brochure (PDF)